-Tanzania, shore of Lake Victoria, late 50.
-It is in this region hitherto preserved that the Westerners decided to introduce the "Nile perch", a fish very appreciated by European and Japanese consumers but which will prove to be a formidable predator, transforming one of the richest eco-systems of the world into a zone of death.
-This predator eliminated the 200 fish species originally found in Lake Victoria, leaving water without oxygen and living species.
-The fish species that fed on algae gradually disappeared, the algae accumulate, die and cause falls in oxygen levels, while the Nile perch ends up feeding on its own young, for lack of other resources… Over-exploited by more and more fishermen - in 1970, 4.000 boats brought back 15.000 tons of fish, in 1980 their number went to 6.000 and the fishing produced 100.000 tons of fish -, the Nile perch has in a few decades, transformed an old 500 000 lake into eutrophic waters.
+Tanzania, shore of Lake Victoria, end of the 50s.
+It was in this region which had been preserved until then that the Westerners decided to introduce the "Nile perch", a fish very popular with European and Japanese consumers but which was to turn out to be a formidable predator, turning one of the richest ecosystems in the world into a death zone.
+This predator has in fact eliminated the 200 species of fish originally present in Lake Victoria, leaving waters without oxygen and living species.
+The species of fish which fed on algae having gradually disappeared, the algae accumulate, die and cause drops in oxygen levels, while the Nile perch ends up feeding on its own young for lack of other resources… Over-exploited by more and more fishermen - in 1970, 4.000 boats brought in 15.000 tonnes of fish, in 1980 their number increased to 6.000 and fishing produced 100.000 tonnes of fish - the Nile perch has , in a few decades, transformed a 500 year old lake into eutrophic waters.

-In Mwanza, a shoreline town on Lake Victoria, between 500 and 1000 tons of fish arrive daily in factories and are then transported to Europe by Russian cargo planes.
-But the planes do not transport only fish: they arrive in Africa loaded with weapons, sold by the Europeans to the protagonists of the guerillas who rage in the region -Rwanda, Congo, Burundi… - Hubert Sauper shows the incessant ballet of these planes, some of whom - like cynicism - bring humanitarian aid to the UN refugee camps at the same time as they bring them the weapons that will kill them.
-Without being totally ignored, countless wars are often referred to as "tribal conflicts", such as those of Rwanda and Burundi.
-The hidden causes of such disturbances are, in most cases, imperialistic interests for natural resources, "says the author, who made a previous 1998 film about Rwanda.
+In Mwanza, a city bordering Lake Victoria, between 500 and 1000 tonnes of fish arrive every day in the factories and are then transported to Europe by Russian cargo planes.
+But planes do not only transport fish: they arrive in Africa loaded with weapons, sold by Europeans to the protagonists of the guerrillas raging in the region -Rwanda, Congo, Burundi… - Hubert Sauper shows the incessant ballet of these planes, some of whom - the height of cynicism - bring humanitarian aid to the UN refugee camps at the same time as they bring them the weapons that will kill them.
+Without being totally ignored, the countless wars are often referred to as "tribal conflicts", like those in Rwanda and Burundi.
+The hidden causes of such disturbances are, in most cases, imperialist interests in natural resources, ”underlines the author, who made a previous film in 1998 on Rwanda.

 Capitalism won "

-Darwin's Nightmare (Darwin's Nightmare), film Sauper is released in theaters on March 2 2005.
-The film received 8 awards at international festivals, including the Europea Price Cinema International Film Festival in Venice 2004.
+Le cauchemar de Darwin (Darwin's Nightmare), a film by Hubert Sauper, was released in theaters on March 2, 2005.
+The film received 8 awards at international festivals, including the Europea Cinemas Prize at the 2004 Venice International Film Festival.